Overcome your urological worries

 There are a number of medical conditions that some people have difficulty talking about, and somewhere near the top of the list are often problems relating to what are commonly known as your ‘waterworks’.
 This branch of medicine is called urology, and it focuses on disorders of the male and female urinary tract system, as well as the male reproductive organs.

-September 2017 is Urology Awareness Month, and the organisers are aiming to raise awareness, break down taboos, and raise money to fund research and training.
-Spencer Private Hospitals are supporting this initiative, and will be encouraging staff, patients and friends to be proactive about their urology health.
+September 2018 is Urology Awareness Month, and the organisers are aiming to raise awareness, break down taboos, and raise money to fund research and training.

 As a provider of gold standard private healthcare to the people of East Kent, we have a number of consultant urologists, and their knowledge and expertise is second to none.
 So if you think you’ve got a urinary infection or a problem with your kidneys, bladder or adrenal glands, or if you’re a man with a health issue relating to your penis, scrotum or testicles, get in touch and ask for an appointment with one of our urologists.